Slavko12345/test_task/README.md

 # Test task for course

-1. The model used is a single LSTM block that takes as input word tokens and outputs predicted text readability.
+1. The model is a single LSTM block that takes as input word tokens and outputs predicted text readability.

    Command to lauch training:
    ```